How to become a coach

 So you know you want to be a coach… but what kind of coach?
 Having at least a rough idea of which area of coaching you’d like to work in can be helpful to start with.
 Is there a particular subject you’re really passionate about?
 Maybe you want to empower clients in their careers or help them live life slower and more creatively?

-When it comes to picking a training course, you may want to start with something broad (like ‘life coaching’) and then doing further training in your area of expertise when you’ve really defined who you want to help.
+When it comes to picking a training course, you may want to start with something broad (like ‘life coaching’) and then do further training in your area of expertise when you’ve really defined who you want to help.

 It can also help at this point to think about coaching styles.
 Some training courses focus on specific approaches such as transformational coaching, or even neuro-linguistic programming (NLP), so having an understanding of these before you dive in can help.